-- 2.12 All 1-hour TSP monitoring was conducted as scheduled in the reporting month. - 2.13 No Action/Limit Level exceedance of the 1-hour TSP monitoring was recorded. - 2.14 All 24-hour TSP monitoring was conducted as scheduled in the reporting month. - 2.15 No Action/Limit Level exceedance of the 24-hour TSP monitoring was recorded. - 2.16 The weather information for the reporting month is summarized in Appendix C. - 2.17 The monitoring data and graphical presentations of 1-hour and 24-hour TSP monitoring results are shown in Appendix E and Appendix F respectively. - 2.18 No exceedance was recorded for the air quality monitoring.
+- 2.12 All 1-hour TSP monitoring was conducted as scheduled in the reporting month. - 2.13 No Action/Limit Level exceedance of the 1-hour TSP monitoring was recorded. - 2.14 All 24-hour TSP monitoring was conducted as scheduled in the reporting month.
+The monitoring schedule for the reporting month is shown in Appendix D. - 2.15 No Action/Limit Level exceedance of the 24-hour TSP monitoring was recorded. - 2.16 The weather information for the reporting month is summarized in Appendix C. - 2.17 The monitoring data and graphical presentations of 1-hour and 24-hour TSP monitoring results are shown in Appendix E and Appendix F respectively. - 2.18 No exceedance was recorded for the air quality monitoring.
 The summary of exceedance record in reporting month is shown in Appendix H. - 2.19 Site audits were carried out on a weekly basis to monitor and audit the timely implementation of air quality mitigation measures within the site boundaries of this Project.
 The summary of site audits is shown in Table 6.1 of this report. - 2.20 According to our field observations during the monitoring, the major dust source identified at the designated air quality monitoring stations are road traffic dust, exposed site area and open stockpiles, excavation works and site vehicle movements.